Philadelphia staff inspector charged with assault, Delco. police leader under investigation after Facebook post

 Instead Bologna, who is a 30-year police veteran, will face prosecution for his role in the incident, officials confirm.

-Bologna faces charges of Aggravated Assault, Aggravated Assault, Simple Assault, Possession of an Instrument of Crime, and Recklessly Endangering Another Person.
+Bologna faces charges of Aggravated Assault, Simple Assault, Possession of an Instrument of Crime, and Recklessly Endangering Another Person.

 "We are trying to be fair.
 Accountability has to be equal.
 This moment demands a swift and evenhanded response to violent and criminal acts based on the facts and evidence," said Krasner.
 "Americans are taking to the streets to demand a remaking of political, economic, and legal systems that serve the powerful at the expense of citizens' health, welfare, and lives.
 There can be no safety or peace without justice.
 My office will continue to hold people who cause harm to others equally accountable."